Frequently Asked Questions

 The movie and TV industry is especially protective of their video assets and, if you try and license such assets for your service, they impose strict rules on distribution to ensure that appropriate security is in place.
 DRM solutions are the core of such protection mechanisms - and the DRM mechanisms are used to encrypt video before distribution AND control the distribution of the vital decryption keys to limit viewership to the intended devices and consumers.
 For more information on this, see our DRM Comparison page.

-Compressed video playback is universally supported on today's hardware devices.
-But the process of compression makes the video material exceptionally sensitive to alterations in its binary content.
-You can see that sometimes, when a video you are watching glitches somehow and dissolves into a mass of randomly colored pixels.
-Changes that cause this disruption - corruption if you like - can happen accidentally - when communication breaks down, for example.
-Or the video can be corrupted deliberately at it's source, by encrypting some or all of the content with a scrambling key.
-This is a very precise process using controlled scrambling key data and a well-defined algorithm.
-The whole concept of this process is that it is, of course, reversible.
+Compressed video and audio playback is universally supported on today's computers and consumer hardware.
+But the process of compression makes the data in the video file or stream exceptionally sensitive to alterations in its binary content – only minor corruption of the video data is needed to have a massive ripple effect on the decompression and rendering functions.
+You can see that sometimes when a video you are watching glitches somehow and dissolves into a mass of seemingly randomly colored pixels.
+Such data changes that disrupt the playback function can happen accidentally - when communication protocols break for example.
+Or the video can be “corrupted” deliberately at its source by partially or completely encrypting the content using a scrambling key.
+Unlike random corruption of files or streams, this encryption is a very precise process using controlled scrambling key data and a well-defined algorithm.
+The whole design concept of this encryption process is that it is, of necessity, 100% reversible.
+With this premise, under the right circumstances, it is possible to reconstruct the original high-quality source material from the scrambled stream or file.

 Scrambled/encrypted video content is essentially valueless without knowledge of how to reverse the encryption process.
 It can’t be played or redistributed.
-This is the essence of video security and why it is the core to the video service business.
+Effectively scrambled video content often uses a different scrambling key for each time period of a live stream, and certainly for every individual video asset in a library.
+Reversing the encryption process, of course, requires access to the scrambling key or keys used for protection and knowledge of the algorithm used.
+Controlling this access is the essence of video security and why it is core to the video service business.

 When video content is watermarked - typically during encoding, but also potentially at time of individual delivery or even during specific device playback - it means that some form of copy identifier information (often termed a payload) is added to the video, which will be included in any copies that are made.
 The identifier payload is - by design - intended to be subliminal or imperceptible so that it does not interfere with the viewing experience.
 But because any potential illegal copies also carry the payload, watermarking provides an additional form of security mechanism that extends beyond the envelope of encrypted delivery.
 For more general information on video watermarking please refer to the Digital Watermarking Alliance http://digitalwatermarkingalliance.org

-Adaptive Bitrate (ABR) streaming has been a core enabler of the streaming video revolution by offering a way to deliver a good user video experience across a wide variety of networks and device types.
 In April 2012, ISO, the international standards body which had already given us the core media foundations of MPEG-2, MP3 and MP4, finally ratified the version of an adaptive streaming standard: MPEG-DASH (DASH stands for Dynamic Adaptive Streaming using HTTP).
 The participating companies in the MPEG-DASH standardization (including Microsoft, Apple, Netflix, Qualcomm, Ericsson, Samsung, and many others) saw a vision of interoperability and convergence required for large-scale market growth in streaming video that trumped the prior emphasis on proprietary and competing streaming formats based around HTTP.
-They replaced multiple corporation-controlled solutions with a single industry-defined open standard.
+In terms of sophistication and flexibility, DASH leapfrogged the existing multiple proprietary solutions with a single industry-defined open standard.

 To try and help reduce fragmentation of the video delivery equipment and software market, a standardized algorithm for streaming video file encryption has been created.
 It is called Common Encryption (also referred to as CENC).
 CENC is an ISO 23001-7 standard (http://www.iso.org/iso/home/store/catalogue_ics/catalogue_detail_ics.htm?csnumber=68042) that defines how encryption will be applied to different sections of a video file format and what scrambling algorithm will be used with the encryption key(s).
 Ultimately, the CENC format enables the same secure content to be distributed to numerous playback devices/platforms, all of which can use the defined algorithm to restore the content to playable form.
 What isn't standardized in CENC is how the scrambling keys themselves will be delivered to the playback device - this is left to the technology of distinct DRM clients in each device.
 Individual DRM clients retain responsibility for the security of aspects such as license distribution, rights mapping, and compliance which means these processes can be implemented in a proprietary fashion in individual DRM systems.
 See the FAQ section on License Delivery.